 Important

 CEPH or other local storage might require more memory.

-More information on sizing can be found at Quay 3.x Sizing Guidlines.
+More information on sizing can be found at Quay 3.x Sizing Guidelines.

+Important